·10 min read

 Conclusion

-Data pipelines are built for doing the following processes over data: collecting, processing, streaming to an endpoint.
+Data pipelines are built for performing the following processes over data: collecting, processing, and streaming to an endpoint.

 In this blog post, we have implemented a simple pipeline by using serverless Kafka from Upstash to collect the data from the mobile application, Apache Spark to stream the data from serverless Kafka to our Cassandra database.
 At the end, we have used Cassandra as our database.